-The Southeast Alabama Council for Economic Development (Grow Southeast Alabama) is a group of eight counties working together to market the region for growth and economic development opportunities.
-The counties are Barbour, Coffee, Covington, Dale, Geneva, Henry, Houston and Pike.
+The Southeast Alabama Council for Economic Development (Grow Southeast Alabama) is a group of 11 counties working together to market the region for growth and economic development opportunities.
+The counties are Barbour, Bullock, Butler, Coffee, Covington, Crenshaw, Dale, Geneva, Henry, Houston and Pike.
 This area is often referred to as the “Wiregrass” due to a type of grass that was in great abundance years ago.

 Grow SE Alabama has one purpose -- to work as a team to help business and industry expand and/or relocate to southeast Alabama.

 The region is geographically positioned just north of the Florida panhandle and nestled alongside Georgia, allowing easy connections throughout the Southeast.

 Many industries have found success in Southeast Alabama, from agriculture and forest products, to missiles, aircraft and medical education.

 Southeast Alabama offers multi-modal transportation opportunities include highway, air and rail, reducing the cost and shipping time of a product.
 Seaport facilities are close by in Mobile, Alabama as well as Panama City, Florida.